ankit09goyal/manageUrExpenses/README.md

 1) Allow user to register, find their registered freinds and add them in the group expense list. <br/>
 2) Centralised group expense list is maintained and each user can update that list.
 Changes will be shown to every memeber in that list. <br/>

+Its a small application, I developed to learn Corodova.
+It was fun.. :)